-We did not see a relevant difference in body weight or body fat between KO H-C and KO C-C mice up to the age of 25 weeks.
-After starting the HFD at the age of 25 weeks, differences for genotypes and maternal diet became evident.
-KO C-C-H showed significantly lower body weight and total body fat compared to WT C-C-H as shown previously (5) (8).
-The growth curve of KO H-C-H mice was in between the WT C-C-H and KO C-C-H mice, but KO H-C-H mice had significantly increased total body fat after 6 and 12 weeks upon re-exposure to a HFD compared to KO C-C-H mice.
-We show that even after a time window of 22 weeks on C diet, Gipr^{-/-} mice on a HFD during IU/L ("first hit") are programmed to overreact towards the "second hit" of the HFD compared to Gipr^{-/-} mice on a C diet during IU/L. This is also reflected by the increased size of adipocytes in KO H-C-H compared to KO C-C-H mice, which is important, since the size of adipocytes is correlated with adipose tissue dysfunction and insulin resistance

-(22).
-This strong programming phenomenon was shown recently in a CID1 mouse model (15): WT male offspring of damns fed a HFD during IU/L were kept on normal chow after weaning until the age of 25 weeks and then reintroduced to the HFD for 19 weeks.
-These mice showed higher BW, larger adipocytes and reduced glucose tolerance compared to mice exposed to the HFD at 25 weeks of age, only.
+as shown previously (5,8).
+The growth curve of KO H-C-H mice was in between the WT C-C-H and KO C-C-H mice, but KO H-C-H mice had significantly increased total body fat after 6 and 12 weeks upon reexposure to an HFD compared with KO C-C-H mice.
+We show that even after a time window of 22 weeks on the C diet, $Gipr^{-/-}$ mice on an HFD during IU/L ("first hit") are programmed to overreact toward the "second hit" of the HFD compared with $Gipr^{-/-}$ mice on a C diet during IU/L. This is also reflected by the increased size of adipocytes in KO H-C-H compared with KO C-C-H mice, which is important, since the size of adipocytes is correlated with adipose tissue dysfunction and insulin resistance (22).
+This strong programming phenomenon was shown recently in a CID1 mouse model (15,22): WT male offspring of damns fed an HFD during IU/L were kept on normal chow after weaning until the age of 25 weeks and then reintroduced to the HFD for 19 weeks.
+These mice showed higher body weight, larger adipocytes, and reduced glucose tolerance compared with mice exposed to the HFD at 25 weeks of age only.

 The GIP signaling pathway is necessary for adipocyte development (23).
-This might explain why lacking the GIPR protects $Gipr^{-/-}$ mice from diet induced obesity (5) (24).
-However, if the HFD appears as a "second hit" later in life, this protection disappears and the fetal programming effect of a HFD overrules the $Gipr^{-/-}$ phenotype.
-Nevertheless, there was less weight gain in the KO H-C-H mice than in WT controls suggesting that some protection remained despite fetal programming effects of a HFD.
-One possible component might relate to the moderate impairment of insulin release in the $Gipr^{-/-}$ mice which reduces the obesogenic effect of insulin.
-It is most likely that KO H-C-H as well as WT C-C-H mice have severe beta cell damage, since serum insulin concentrations were dramatically reduced during the i. p.
-GTT, whereas KO C-C-H were able to minimally increase insulin release at the beginning of the i. p.
-GTT.
+This might explain why lacking the GIPR protects $Gipr^{-/-}$ mice from diet-induced obesity (5,24).
+However, if the HFD appears as a "second hit" later in life, this protection disappears and the fetal programming effect of an HFD overrules the $Gipr^{-/-}$ phenotype.
+Nevertheless, there was less weight gain in the KO H-C-H mice than in WT controls suggesting that some protection remained despite fetal programming effects of an HFD.
+One possible component might relate to the moderate impairment of insulin release in the $Gipr^{-/-}$ mice, which reduces the obesogenic effect of insulin.
+It is most likely that KO H-C-H as well as WT C-C-H mice have severe β -cell damage, since serum insulin concentrations were dramatically reduced during the intraperitoneal GTT, whereas KO C-C-H were able to minimally increase insulin release at the beginning of the intraperitoneal GTT.